Meraj-Al/CSE-1102/README.md

 # CSE-1102 - Programming Problems 💻📚

-All programming problems from the course lectures.
+This repository contains all programming problems and solutions from the CSE-1102 course lectures.
+Each lecture folder includes relevant C programs that demonstrate key programming concepts.

 ## 📑 Table of Contents
 - [Lecture 02: Data Types, Variables, and Data Output](#lecture-02-data-types-variables-and-data-output)